linode/docs/docs/applications/configuration-management/beginners-guide-to-salt/index.md

 Salt offers another way to configure a minion in which you declare the state that a minion *should be in*.
 This kind of configuration is called a Salt *state*, and the methodology is referred to generally as *configuration management*.

-The distinction between the two styles is subtle; for example, here's how installing NGINX is interpreted in each methodology:
+The distinction between the two styles is subtle; to illustrate, here's how installing NGINX is interpreted in each methodology:

 -   **Remote execution**: "Install NGINX on the minion"